 According to the APS Survey, 49 states currently have mandatory reporting statutes.
 Some states require all citizens to report suspected adult maltreatment.
 Most identify professionals required by law to report.
 The federal system provides guidance and examples on establishing mandated reporting, as well as the role of various professions as mandated reporters (Children’s Bureau, n.d.; b).
 In addition, states are required to identify in a state plan laws identifying categories of mandated reporters (Children’s Bureau, n.d.; c).

+Researchers in Massachusetts found that reports made by mandated reporters to APS were more likely to be substantiated and less likely to result in service refusal than reports made by non-mandated reporters.
+The findings highlight that those with the legal responsibility to report are more likely to report situations that are truly mistreatment (i.e., are substantiated through APS investigation) and that will result in victims receiving some type of intervention aimed at alleviating their risk.
+(Lees, K, 2018).
+Another study that examined the impact of a new mandated reporting law for child sexual abuse (CSA) in Australia, determined that the mandatory reporting law for CSA is associated with a substantial and sustained increase in identification of cases of CSA (Mathews, 2016).

 Guideline:

 It is recommended that states require mandatory reporting to APS by members of certain professions and industries who, because of the nature of their roles, are more likely to be aware of maltreatment.
 It is recommended that employees, contractors, para-professionals and volunteers be mandated to report.
 It is recommended that states mandate reporting from the following groups, including, but not limited to: